sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25.markdown

 ## <a name="hands-on"></a> Hands-on
 The hands-on tutorial has two parts.
-The exercises in part A will give you a first grasp for the `basic` usage of HPC Cloud.
-Once you have completed and understood part A, then continue to part B with more `advanced` examples on the HPC Cloud.
+The exercises in part *A & B* will give you a first grasp for the `basic` usage of HPC Cloud.
+Once you have completed and understood this, then continue to *Extras* with more `advanced` examples on the HPC Cloud.

-If you manage to finish both part A & B and wish to know more about the HPC Cloud, try also the more advanced exercises in `extras`.

   * [UvA workshop 2016-01-25 - Part A](UvAworkshop-2016-01-25-partA)
   * [UvA workshop 2016-01-25 - Part B](UvAworkshop-2016-01-25-partB)